Office for Budget Responsibility: Evaluation of the Government’s performance against its fiscal targets

 The OBR uses its public finance forecasts to assess the Government's performance against its fiscal targets.
-The Government has set itself two medium-term fiscal targets: first, a fiscal mandate for the cyclically-adjusted current budget to be below 2 per cent of GDP by 2020-21, and second, a supplementary target to have public sector net debt falling as a share of GDP in 2020-21.
+The Government has set itself two medium-term fiscal targets: first, a fiscal mandate for the cyclically-adjusted current budget to be in surplus by 2029-30, and second, a supplementary target to have public sector net debt, defined as public sector net financial liabilities, falling as a share of GDP in 2029-30.
+These are both until 2029-30 becomes the third year of the forecast, as which point the target becomes a rolling target to be assessed in the third year of the forecast.
 In the Economic and fiscal outlook, the OBR assesses whether the Government has a greater than 50 per cent probability of hitting these targets under current policy.
 Given the uncertainty inherent in all fiscal forecasts, the OBR also tests how robust this judgement is by using historical evidence, sensitivity analysis and alternative scenarios.

 Scrutiny of the Government’s policy costings

 The OBR conducts scrutiny and analysis of HM Treasury’s costing of tax and welfare spending measures.
 During the run-up to the Budget and the Spring Statement, the OBR subjects the Government's draft costings of tax and spending measures to detailed challenge and scrutiny.
 These are then stated in the EFO and the Treasury's policy costing documents with the OBR stating whether it endorses the costings that the Government finally publishes as reasonable central estimates.
 The OBR also assigns each certified costing with an uncertainty rating based on data quality, modelling and behavioural response.
 In March 2014, the OBR has published a briefing paper describing its role in policy costings and how they fit into the forecast process.